-Nowhere is this on display more than the weekly Community Lunch at Town Hall, when volunteers prepare a buffet lunch, students from Doty Elementary School around the corner show up to serve it, and residents from all walks of life sit side-by-side at long tables to get to know each other.
-Although Worcester is a small town, with just over 900 residents, social occasions like this abound, organized both through the town and by private businesses and residents.
+Nowhere is this on display more than the weekly Community Lunch at Town Hall, where volunteers prepare a buffet lunch, students from Doty Elementary School around the corner show up to serve it, and residents from all walks of life sit side-by-side at long tables to break bread together.
+Although Worcester is small, with just over 900 residents, social occasions like this abound, organized both through the town and by private businesses and residents.

 A local farmer recently converted a fallow field to a gathering space for a summer farmers’ market and music series, and locals organize annual seed swaps and clothing swaps that also take place at Town Hall.
 A community garden graces the public field in the center of town, and a volunteer committee has raised funds to establish baseball and soccer fields, with plans next to renovate older basketball and tennis courts.

 Ladd Field also is the site of Worcester’s unparalleled Fourth of July fireworks display, which draws visitors from all over north central Vermont for a full day of activities for all ages, followed by a truly stunning light show at night.
 Another favorite annual tradition is the community-wide and multi-generational Talent Show, held at the elementary school.

 In keeping with Vermont’s strong tradition of local agriculture, Good Heart Farmstead provides fresh, organic produce to the community through its farm CSA.
 In the village,

 Good Heart Farm Store expands its offerings to provide local meat, cheese, breads and prepared foods from the surrounding area.
 Not to mention, they serve up some of the best locally roasted coffee to enjoy while overlooking the village green.